joeappleton18/web-dev-2022-notes/sessions/week_9/README.md

 - In your firebase project, select Database from the left-hand-side, develop menu section

-- Next, click the `Create database`
+- Next, click the `create database`

 - We want to start off in test mode, so select this option when prompted